murrayds/murray_website/content/authors/admin/_index.md

 - Visitors
 ---

-I study the social dimensions of the global scientific ecosystem.
-In particular, I'm interested in how the movements of people—whether across the world or between disciplines—shapes science.
-Who gets to move?
-Where do they move to?
-How does moving impact you, and those around you?
-I use network and representation learning techniques to make sense of massive bibliographic data and academic social networks.
+I study the social factors that shape scientific careers, and in turn, shape the global scientific ecosystem.
+In particular, I'm interested in biases and misincentives in evaluative institutions in academia, such as citation counts, peer review, and even obituaries.
+I also like to study boundaries in science, and who, when, why, and how people cross them.
+Specifically, scientists cross geographic boundaries, moving from institution to institution over the course of their career.
+Similarly, scientists cross epistemic boundaries, changing their discipline and research topics over time, sometimes drastically.

 I am currently pursuing a PhD at Indiana University Bloomington in the department of [Informatics, Computing, and Engineering](https://luddy.indiana.edu/) and an alumni of the [Santa Fe Institute's Complex Systems Summer School](https://www.santafe.edu/engage/learn/schools/sfi-complex-systems-summer-school).
 I have two amazing advisors: [Dr. Cassidy Sugimoto](https://ella.sice.indiana.edu/~sugimoto/index.php) and [Dr. Yong-Yeol Ahn](https://yongyeol.com/).
 Currently I am a member of the *Science Genome* project funded by the DoD [Minerva Initiative](https://minerva.defense.gov/).
 Apart from work, I enjoy running, cooking, traveling, and reading science fiction.